 The only other pod is Lakeview, which faces south.
 This pod has very little vertical but has a great view of the valley and town of McCall and Cascade and Payette Lakes.

-One unusual thing we did here was sign AiRung up for a lesson.
+One unusual thing we did here was signing AiRung up for a lesson.
 Not only are the lift tickets very cheap, the lessons are super cheap.
-She got a private afternoon lesson for $125.
-The same thing at Sun Valley would have cost about 3X as much.
-She got a good refresher with a talented and friendly instructor, and spent the rest of the season working on some of the things she learned there.
+She got a private afternoon lesson for only $125 (2015 price!).
+The same kind of lesson at Sun Valley (fellow Idaho resort) would have cost about 3X as much.
+She got a good refresher with a talented and friendly instructor.
+The lesson allowed her to spend the rest of the season working on some of the things she learned there!

 The vibe here is mostly locals from Idaho, and it reminded me of growing up skiing in Western New York.
 Lots of families who just like getting out in the snow and are willing to make the long drive up from Boise.